zq00/glmhd/README.md

 devtools::install_github("zq00/glmhd", build_vignettes = TRUE)
 ```

-Note that the vignette takes about 20 min to knit, so feel free to download the [Rmarkdown file](https://github.com/zq00/glmhd/tree/master/vignettes) and run code line by line..
+Note that the vignette takes about 20 min to knit, so feel free to download the [Rmarkdown file](https://github.com/zq00/glmhd/tree/master/vignettes) and run code line by line.

 ## Function documentation